cpliakas/dynamo-db-odm/README.md

 *NOTE:* Other ODMs use [annotations](https://github.com/doctrine/annotations) to define metadata.
-This pattern can improve DX for applications with a large number of entities and improve performance when proper caching is implemented, however this library intentionally chooses to use statics to define metadata since it is a lighter-weight solution for the applications this library is intended to be used in.
+This pattern can improve DX for applications with a large number of entities and improve performance when proper caching is implemented.
+However, this library intentionally chooses to use statics to define metadata since it is a lighter-weight solution for the applications this project is intended to be used in.

 ### Initializing The Document Manager

-The document manager is responsible to instantiating entity classes and reading / writing records to DynamoDB.
+The document manager is responsible for instantiating entity classes and reading / writing documents to DynamoDB.

 ```php